w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="start" %}

-### Topic: Complex and Textual Images
+### Topic: Complex Images

 {% include excol.html type="middle" %}

-Show examples of complex images and images of text.
-Images of text are those which are intended to be read as text but are coded as an image.
 Complex images are those whose description requires more than a short phrase or sentence.
-Explain accessibility requirements that these images have, such as appropriate contrast ratios and appropriate text descriptions.
+Show examples of complex images and explain accessibility requirements that these images have, such as appropriate contrast ratios and appropriate text descriptions.

 Explain that coordination among different team members is required to establish the relations between parts of complex images and their adjacent components (for example text and other images) so that the relations are perceived and understood visually and through the provided descriptions.

 #### Learning Outcomes for Topic

 Students should be able to:

 * design user interfaces that support appropriate contrast ratios for complex images when these images are required to understand the contents
-* design user interfaces that support use of text instead of images of text when the technology in use can provide the desired visual presentation
-* design user interfaces with alternatives to visual CAPTCHA, for example auditory CAPTCHA, logical CAPTCHA, and biometrics
-* identify related requirements for content authors to provide descriptive, equivalent textual information to understand complex images and graphics, such as diagrams or charts
+* identify related requirements for content authors to provide descriptive, equivalent textual information to understand complex images and graphics, such as diagrams, charts, maps and infographics
 * determine if and how complex images are operated using the mouse, keyboard, and other input devices

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

-* Provide examples of complex images and graphics, such as charts and diagrams.
+* Provide examples of complex images and graphics, such as charts, diagrams, maps, and infographics.
 Explain that they need to have a contrast ratio of at least 3:1, as they are necessary to understand the content.
 For references on how to provide complex graphics that meet the required contrast ratio, see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
-* Explain that images of text present information intended to be read as text.
-Emphasize that sometimes it is difficult to tell visually if text has been coded as a text or as an image, so coordination among designers, developers, and content authors is needed to determine if the technologies in use can achieve the desired visual presentation.
-Emphasize that, if an image of text is still required, there needs to be a text alternative that conveys the same information as the image of text.
-Explain that coding an image of text appropriately is a responsibility of the developer, whereas providing descriptions for images of text is a responsibility shared with the content author.
-* Show examples of complex images and graphics, such as maps, diagrams, and charts.
-Explain that they need to have text descriptions  that allow people to understand and interpret such images without having to look at them.
+* Explain that complex images also need to have text descriptions that allow people to understand and interact with such images without having to look at them.
 Explain that providing these text alternatives is a designers' responsibility, whereas providing the text descriptions is a responsibility shared with the content author.
-* Show examples of different verification systems, such as CAPTCHA, to identify human beings trying to access a service or system.
-Explain that these mechanisms need to support several sensory characteristics, such as visual, auditory, or cognitive.
-For references on how to provide accessible CAPTCHA, see technique [G143: Providing a text alternative that describes the purpose of the CAPTCHA](https://www.w3.org/WAI/WCAG21/Techniques/general/G143.html) and [G144: Ensuring that the Web Page contains another CAPTCHA serving the same purpose using a different modality](https://www.w3.org/WAI/WCAG21/Techniques/general/G144.html).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Students add complex images to a website, such as charts or diagrams, and ensure they have the required contrast ratio.
 Assess how students understand the contrast requirements for complex images.
-* Short Answer Questions &mdash; Present students with a situation where a human verification system needs to be used and ask them to provide authentication alternatives for other sensory characteristics apart from vision.
-Assess how students understand the need for providing human verification systems that rely on different sensory characteristics in addition to vision.
+* Practical &mdash; Students cooperate with developers and content authors to implement a map in a way that everybody can understand its meaning and interact with it.
+Assess how students identify the need for text alternatives for complex images and cooperate with other team members to ensure such alternatives exist.

 {% include excol.html type="end" %}